 • Drawing on Adger (2006) [26] and the significance of ‘adaptive capacity’, attention is directed to the internal working of how organisations and institutions operate in the face of stress and crisis, and on the role of individual actors within such structures and processes.

-• Moving away from ‘predict and act’ approaches to vulnerability, by applying a case study approach to emerging stress and crisis, as a way to assess how current trends and trajectories might be approaching thresholds, that are in line with climate projections [27].
+• Moving away from ‘predict and act’ approaches to vulnerability, by applying a case study approach to emerging stress and crisis, as a way to assess how current trends and trajectories might be approaching thresholds that are in line with climate projections [27].

 Complex social-ecological-technological systems